 For global citizens, Cuba has been a playground for tourism for decades.
 In the 1990s, Cuba's tourism growth was tremendous.
 However, because of the US embargo, pure tourism remains illegal for Americans and to visit, you must belong to one of 12 categories, which you can find here.

 What are you waiting for?
 Start planning your Cuban adventure now.
-If you run into more questions, fill free to use the comments below so that we can answer them for all readers.

 Until our paths cross in Cuba!

 This guest post is by Heidi Siefkas - author, speaker and adventurer.
 Originally from small-town Wisconsin,